Are there restrictions on who can join the Spring Shoreline Sweep?

 What is provided to volunteers for the sweep?
 Should I bring anything myself?

 All volunteers are provided with work gloves, trash bags, and recycling bags.
 The Site Captain at each site is also equipped with containers for sharp objects, first aid kit, and hand sanitizer for volunteers to use as needed.
 If you would like to bring pickers, shovels, brooms, nets, or other items to help pick up trash, you are welcome to do so.
-Also, be sure to wear appropriate clothing for the weather and wear either boots or sneakers.
-Flip slops and sandals are not allowed as they may not protect you from sharp objects.
+Also, be sure to wear appropriate clothing for the weather and wear either boots or sneakers and long pants.
+Flip flops and sandals are not allowed as they may not protect you from sharp objects.

 I want to sign up my work/school/scout/club group.
 How do I do that?

 Each site has a certain capacity for volunteering efforts, so we limit the amount of people that can register for each site.
-Your group number may be larger than the number left to register.
+We value our volunteer’s time and want to make sure you enjoy the event.
 Please try registering for another site or contact Wendy Paterson at email@example.com to discuss further.

 I am registered for the Spring Shoreline Sweep.
 What should I do next?

 Once you are registered, you will receive an email that gives you the information that you’ll need.
-Please read the email and be sure to have all other volunteers you registered fill out a waiver with their information and signature and bring a printed copy with you to the your site to hand in to your Site Captain.
-The individual who registered the group will have already filled out an electronic waiver.
-You will also receive a reminder email with your information a few days before the Sweep to help you remind you what you need to do.
-Please fill out the waiver HERE.
+Please read the entire email and inform any additional volunteers to register themselves.
+You will also receive a reminder email with your information a few days before the Sweep to helpremind you what you need to do.

 Do I really need to sign a waiver?